thrushlang/.github/profile/README.md

 The programming language focuses on providing an advanced yet beginner-friendly experience while allowing for complete adaptability in certain circumstances, allowing for highly adaptable code based on the programmer's experience.

-## Key Points
+## Key points for advanced programmers

 - Intrinsic manipulation of code generation.
 - Strong sublanguage, with the ability to interoperate directly with **[LLVM](https://llvm.org/)** and **Assembler**.
 - Strongly statically typed.
-- Memory safety environment.
 - Complex unsafe environment.
 - C interop.

-- Compiled to machine code.
+## Key points for beginner programmers

+- Automatic memory management (thanks, ``Swift``, for the concept).
+- By default, a lot of good abstractions.
+- Partial memory safety environment.
+- Lightweight software (C-like).
+- Minimal runtime requirements (only the C runtime).

 ## Example - Fibonacci sequence